doingreatdottxt/memory_physics/README.md

 Visual Feedback
   Header - "STABLE" or "FORMING STRATA" and recording timer Center - Strata Stack : Six stacked horizontal pictograms representing the buffers as soil layers. top layer should have visual cues to the environment. deeper layer should become increasingly rocky.
 Playhead: A vertical line scrolls across the Surface Layer (top bar) to show the current loop position.
-  Footer - Weather level / pressure level
+  Footer - Weather level / pressure level , active environment